 Audit scope

-Audit scope defines the precise boundaries and extent of an independent cybersecurity assessment, determining what systems, applications, networks, data assets, physical locations, personnel, policies, and security processes will be examined.
-It establishes the specific objectives, evaluation criteria, and methodologies that will guide the review, ensuring the assessment remains focused on verifying compliance with regulatory requirements, industry standards, and internal security policies.
+Audit scope defines the precise boundaries and extent of an independent security assessment, determining what will be included and excluded from the review.
+It meticulously outlines the specific systems, applications, networks, data assets, physical locations, personnel, policies, and operational processes that will be subjected to scrutiny.
+This delineation is essential for verifying adherence to regulatory requirements, industry standards, and internal security policies designed to protect sensitive information and manage digital risks.